What to do when your company's passwords are exposed in a data breach

 Step 2: Reset Compromised Credentials

 Reset every password that was exposed.
 Don’t just reset the breached account.
 Check if that password was reused on other systems.
-If an employee used the same password for their VPN and a third-party SaaS tool, both need to be changed.
+If an employee used the same password for their VPN and a SaaS tool, both need to change.

 Step 3: Kill Active Sessions